Handvask/handvask/README.md

 ./local_run.sh
 ```

 if these are not created, the project will not run.
-Env for the cloud is much more sophisticated, I'll try to explain how to run the cloud version later.
+Env for the cloud is much more sophisticated, and will be explained later in the cloud version section.

 ## Backend